2023 FIBA Basketball World Cup: Mascot

 On 9 June 2022, FIBA unveiled the official mascot for the FIBA Basketball World Cup 2023.
 According to its fictional biography, the mascot, initially unnamed, was created through the idea of three fans from the three host countries (Philippines, Japan, and Indonesia), to create "something amazing that could unite people and represent them all."
 The mascot is a basketball robot with an LED face which allows it to connect and interact with people through its various expressions.
 In addition, the mascot also has a basketball hoop attached to its back as an advocacy for the importance of recycling.
 The red, blue, and yellow colors of the mascot represent the three colors of the national flags of the host nations.
-An online naming competition was held, and on 28 July 2022, it was announced the mascot's name is "JIP," which is the first letter of each of the three host countries - the Philippines, Japan, and Indonesia.
+An online naming competition was held, and on 28 July 2022, it was announced the mascot's name is "JIP," which is the first letter of each of the three host countries – the Philippines, Japan, and Indonesia.

+Ball

+The official ball used for the World Cup was unveiled on 29 April 2023 during the Draw Festival at the Bonifacio Global City in Taguig.
+Similar to 2019, the Molten BG5000 was used for the tournament but with a design inspired by wave and gold elements and hearts.
+Nicknamed "The Passion Wave", it represents a heartbeat birthed out of passion for basketball that reverberates throughout the world.
+Another version of the ball, intended to be used in the final was also unveiled.
+This version had the tournament logo, the Naismith Trophy image in gold, the date of the final, and a unique serial number.

+Trophy tour

+Several months before the start of the tournament, the Naismith Trophy began a journey through the 30 participating countries and the 3 host countries.
+The trophy tour was launched at the Bonifacio Global City in Taguig, Metro Manila, Philippines during the week of the World Cup draw.
+Prior to the launch, the trophy made rounds across several media outlets before visiting the Fort Bonifacio Tenement in Taguig a day after the draw.
+The following day, on 1 May 2023, it made its first international stop in Beijing, China, with the tour set to conclude on 24 August 2023, a day before the start of the tournament.